deepcelllineage/data01/README.md

 ## Aim for files to be <10 MB each and make 9-10 files per dataset

-- This allows us to have 10 datasets per repo.
+- This allows us to have 10 datasets per repo

 ## How we rationalized to reach the above aim